-As previously discussed (Prefatory Note at) the purpose of collaborative law is to encourage parties with the assistance of collaborative lawyers to resolve a matter without judicial intervention, and that purpose applies even after a case involving the parties is commenced in court.
+7 This section authorizes parties who reach agreements in collaborative law to present them 8 to a tribunal for approval without terminating collaborative law, assuming that all parties agree.
+9 As previously discussed (Prefatory Note at 14) the purpose of collaborative law is to encourage 10 parties with the assistance of collaborative lawyers to resolve a matter without judicial intervention, and that purpose applies even after a case involving the parties is commenced in 11 12 court.
 This section thus authorizes collaborative law in pending proceedings.
-It requires that a tribunal stay intervention in such proceedings when it receives notice that a collaborative law participation agreement has been executed.
-The section provides exceptions for proceedings required to protect safety and for resumption of case management after collaborative law terminates.
-It is based on court rules and statutes recognizing collaborative law in a number of jurisdictions.
+It requires that a 13 tribunal stay intervention and case management in such proceedings from the time it receives 14 written notice that a collaborative law participation agreement has been executed until it receives written notice that collaborative law is terminated.
+The section provides exceptions for 15 16 proceedings required to protect safety and allows collaborative lawyers to appear before a tribunal for the limited purpose of seeking tribunal approval of a settlement agreement with the 17 consent of all parties.
+Such an appearance should not trigger the disqualification requirement, as 18 19 it is agreed to by all parties.
+This section is based on court rules and statutes recognizing 20 collaborative law in a number of jurisdictions.
 See CAL.
 FAM.
 CODE § 2013 (2007); N.C.
-GEN. STAT. §§ 50-70 -79 (2006); TEX.
+GEN. 21 STAT. §§ 50-70 -79 (2006); TEX.
 FAM.
-CODE §§ 6.603, 153.0072 (2006); CONTRA COSTA, CA., LOCAL CT.
+CODE §§ 6.603, 153.0072 (2006); CONTRA COSTA, CA., 22 LOCAL CT.
 RULE 12.5 (2007); L.A., CAL., LOCAL CT.
 RULE, ch.
-14, R. 14.26 (2007); S.F., CAL., UNIF.
+14, R. 14.26 (2007); S.F., CAL., 23 UNIF.
 LOCAL RULES OF CT.
 R. 11.17 (2006); SONOMA COUNTY, CAL., LOCAL CT.
-RULE 9.25 (2006); EAST BATON ROUGE, LA., UNIF.
+RULE 9.25 24 (2006); EAST BATON ROUGE, LA., UNIF.
 RULES FOR LA.
 DIST.
 CT. tit.
-IV, § 3 (2005); UTAH, CODE OF JUD.
+IV, § 3 (2005); UTAH, 25 CODE OF JUD.
 ADMIN. ch.
 4, art.
-5, R. 40510 (2006); Eighteenth Judicial Circuit Administrative Order No. 07-20-B, In re Domestic Relations - Collaborative Dispute Resolution in Dissolution of Marriage Cases (June 25, 2007).
+5, R. 40510 (2006); Eighteenth Judicial Circuit Administrative Order No. 07-20-B, In re Domestic Relations - Collaborative Dispute Resolution in Dissolution 26 27 of Marriage Cases (June 25, 2007); MINN.
+R. GEN. PRAC 111.05 & 304.05 (2008).
+28

-Some jurisdictions include pending cases in case management statistics that help evaluate court performance.
+Some jurisdictions include pending cases in case management statistics that help evaluate judicial performance.
 Courts in those states are encouraged to recognize that while cases in which a collaborative law participation agreement is executed are technically "pending" they should not be considered under active judicial management for statistical purposes until the collaborative law process is terminated.